jongio/memealyzer/README.md

 The following are required to run this application.

-1. A Terminal - We tested this with Git Bash and WSL.
+1. A Terminal - We tested this with Git Bash and WSL - it will not currently work with PowerShell or Windows Command Prompt.
 The Terraform deployment currently only works on Linux compatible systems.
 You will need to run all the commands below in your selected terminal.
 1. [Install Azure CLI](https://aka.ms/azcliget)
 1. [Install Terraform](https://terraform.io)
 1. [Install Git](https://git-scm.com/downloads)